geonetwork/geonetwork-ui/docs/guide/run.md

 ## As a Plugin to GeoNetwork

-GeoNetwork documentation recommeneds installing [GeoNetwork-UI as a plugin](https://docs.geonetwork-opensource.org/4.4/install-guide/plugins/), this can be archeved using Docker.
+GeoNetwork documentation recommends installing [GeoNetwork-UI as a plugin](https://docs.geonetwork-opensource.org/4.4/install-guide/plugins/), this can be achieved using Docker.

 Example Dockerfile for v4.4.8 below: